-Perseverance - We want our students to learn that life is not always easy but that they can overcome the most difficult challenges and become a better person through it.
+Perseverance - We teach our students that life is not always easy but that they can overcome the most difficult challenges and become a better person through it.
 Success takes hard work and sometimes involves failure.
 We aim to foster a 'Spirit of adventure', where students are excited to try new things, even if they don't know that they will excel or experience failure.
 We want our students to develop resilience and to never give up on their dreams.

-Achievement - We believe that everyone is intelligent and can achieve.
+Achievement - We believe that everyone has the ability to learn and achieve through working hard and doing our best.
 We want all of our students to do as well as they can academically because it will open the doors of opportunity to them, however, we are clear that it is not where you start or end that counts, but the journey to get there and what you learn on the way that is the most important achievement.
 Achievement is more than a set of examination results - success comes in many different forms, including effort and is different for every person.
 Everyone is destined to be great at something and discovering what that is, is part of the joy of learning.
 We pride ourselves on celebrating achievement in all its forms.

-Our Personal Attributes are qualities we aspire for all members of our academy to demonstrate - both students and staff - in order to be model British citizens within our local community and globally.
+Our Character virtues are qualities we aspire for all members of our academy to demonstrate - both students and staff - in order to be model British citizens within our local community and globally.